-Increase in revenue and NOI was generally due to occupancy increases, resulting in full year NOI growth of 34.1%.
+Increase in revenue and NOI was generally due to occupancy increases.

 Quarterly net operating income

 The Corporation's quarterly results are affected by the timing of acquisitions, both in the current year and prior year.
 SVI also incurs non-recurring initial expenses when a new location is acquired.
 These costs may include labor, severance, training, travel, advertising and or office expenses.